digital-asset/daml-katacoda/fundamental-concepts/contract-keys/4_using_contract_keys.md

 | fetch       | fetchByKey    |
 | lookup      | lookupByKey   |

 The above Daml update actions are repreresented by four actions in Daml Script, where `fetch` and `lookup` actions are folded into `queryContract` actions.
+In Daml `lookup` and `fetch` have different authorization rules.
+Doing a transactional `lookup` can be quite expensive.
+Daml Script doesn’t force anyone to validate anything so we can give you the more powerful `lookup` version where you can handle failures transactionally.

 <br>
 <table>